MicrosoftDocs/win32-pr.pt-br/desktop-src/AD/wm-adsprop-notify-change.md

 ## <a name="return-value"></a>Retornar valor

-Esta mensagem não tem nenhum valor de retorno.
+Essa mensagem não tem nenhum valor de retorno.

 ## <a name="requirements"></a>Requisitos